carloliveros/uce-scripts/UCEs from genomes.md

 ### In silico alignment

 Align probe sequences to all genomes.
 You will need to install bx-python and add the bx-python library to your PYTHONPATH.
-Specify an sqlite database file, a lastz output file, the probe file, the list of genome scaffolds, and the path to the location of the genomes in 2bit format.
+Specify an sqlite database file, a lastz output directory, the probe file, the list of genome scaffolds, and the path to the location of the genomes in 2bit format.
+You will need to create the lastz output directory before running the python script.

 ```
 python /public/uce/phyluce/bin/align/run_multiple_lastzs_sqlite.py jarvis.sqlite jarvis_lastz uce-5k-probes.fasta --scaffoldlist AcaChl BucRhi ColStr LepDis ManVit MerNub NesNot PicPub --genome-base-path genomes/ --cores 12 --coverage 67 --identity 80